paperless-ngx/paperless-ngx/docs/usage.md

     Note that superusers have access to all objects.

+### Default permissions

+Default permissions for documents can be set using consumption templates.

+For objects created via the web UI (tags, doc types, etc.) the default is to set the current user as owner and no extra permissions, but you explicitly set these under Settings > Permissions.

 ### Users and Groups

 Paperless-ngx versions after 1.14.0 allow creating and editing users and groups via the 'frontend' UI.